marcglasberg/assorted_layout_widgets/README.md

   RowSuper Fill example</a>.

 * **`fitHorizontally`** if true will shrink the children, horizontally only, until the `shrinkLimit` is reached.
-This parameter is only useful if the children are not wide enough to fill the whole row width.
+This parameter is only useful if the children are too wide to fit the row width. row width.
 Avoid using `fitHorizontally` together with `fill: true`.

 * **`shrinkLimit`** by default is 67%, which means the cell contents will shrink until 67% of their